MonicaMaged1/landing-page/README.md

 This project is a conversion of a static version of the Landing Page to a dynamic version, based on the Udacity Course for the FrontEnd Nanodegree.

+The project is written in JavaScript with HTML and CSS for styling and page content.

 ## Description

 This project provides a navigation bar that is built dynamically based on the available sections in the page.
 An unordered list is constructed based on the available sections.